Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 Or: switch and save.

 Many mortgages are taken on a variable rate – which changes.
 The idea of switching is that you move your mortgage to the lender with the best variable rate, saving you a packet.
 Many lenders will also throw in incentives to get you to sign up with them.

 In theory, it’s a straightforward idea: move your mortgage money to the lender with the best rate and save on that rate.

 You can indeed if you meet key criteria:

 The terms aren’t wildly different from how you signed up in the first place.
 If you said ‘yes’ to all the above, you should be able to remortgage.

-Of course, there are certain warnings you should heed as well – you know the ones most people ignore but that would scare the bejaysis out of you: you’ll lose your home if you don’t keep up your repayments; that the payment rates may be adjusted by the lender from time to time; and to always check the rates that will apply after a fixed-rate period expires.
+Of course, there are certain warnings you should heed as well – you know the ones most people ignore, but that would scare the bejesus out of you: you’ll lose your home if you don’t keep up your repayments; that the lender may adjust the payment rates from time to time; and to always check the rates that will apply after a fixed-rate period expires.

 Know what you’re getting yourself into, essentially, because we all know what happened the last time we kept our blinkers on.

-H/t to them for bringing competition to the market which will spur the other lender to drive down their rates which are currently the highest in Europe.
+H/t to them for bringing competition to the market, which will spur the other lenders to drive down rates that are currently the highest in Europe.